 What follows is a cacophony of sex, violence, and insanity that would find its place in any Troma film.
 The last ten minutes are filled with orgies and blood, as Belcebu draws his followers into a black mass of sorts, hiring our esteemed camera man to film the action and the prostitute to be one of his Satanic whores.
 We have ritualistic Satanic murder and rape, with one woman being killed in a method made famous by the infinitely better Cannibal Holocaust (think giant pole, small vagina, hallway through a hot dog type scenario).
 It’s disturbing, violent, and exactly what was needed to bring a little bit of life into what had dragged along as an incredibly boring film.

-The last scene is filled with creative gore, winged demons, and giant, floppy Satan penis.
-It’s just… a weird movie, man.
+Bottom line: The last scene is filled with creative gore, winged demons, and giant, floppy Satan penis.
+It’s just… it's a weird movie, man.
 There’s really not much else that can be said about it.
 It’s not one that I would recommend, unless you can find the balls-to-the-wall last 10 minutes by itself.
 Otherwise, it’s a giant waste of time, even at a relatively sparse 1 hour and 17 minute run time.
-But I’d rather watch Cannibal Holocaust and get a much better film, even if I’ve seen it before, than watch this one and see new stuff that isn’t worth seeing.
-Check it out if you particularly enjoy Spanish movies about devilish rock stars.
-Other than that, avoid at all costs.
+Avoid at all costs.